appsfire/Appsfire-custom-event-adaptors/README.md

 1. Registered on [Appsfire website](http://www.appsfire.com/) and accepted our Terms Of Use
 2. Registered your app on our [Dashboard](http://dashboard.appsfire.com/) and generated an SDK key for your app
-3. Grabbed our latest version of the SDK downloading it from our [Dashboard](http://dashboard.appsfire.com/app/doc) or from Github
+3. Grabbed our latest version of the SDK downloading it from our [Dashboard](http://dashboard.appsfire.com/doc/ios)